Luisa Moreno: A Voice for the Unheard in 20th Century America

 During the Zoot Suit Riots of 1943, Moreno was again at the forefront of civil rights activism.
 The riots, which were sparked by racial tensions between Mexican-American youth and white servicemen in Los Angeles, underscored the deep-seated prejudice faced by Latino communities.
 Moreno worked tirelessly to organize protests and raise awareness about the injustices Latino youth were facing.

-Also read about Shelley Duvall Net Worth: Wiki, Biography, Height, Boyfriend, Professional Career, Social Media
+Also read about Alex Cooper Net Worth: Wiki, Biography, Professional Career, Social Media, Education Qualification

 Immigration and Anti-Deportation Efforts